Explainable AI for microseismic event detection

 Our SHAP-gating strategy is similar to how a human analyst would check a detection: there should be a trigger (a spike in probability), and the waveform's context and features should also make sense, for example, the right amount of energy on relevant components and the appropriate length.
 SHAP is, in a sense, quantifying that context for the model.
 Our approach's success highlights the argument presented by \cite{park2024making} that a model's raw output score does not consistently serve as a dependable measure of detection confidence.
+By demonstrating that SHAP dispersion directly correlates with SNR regimes, we provide a quantifiable metric for attribution confidence that functions independently of the raw probability score.
 Their approach involved retraining the model using specific techniques aimed at enhancing the consistency of its scores in relation to signal quality.
-In contrast, our approach maintains the integrity of the model while incorporating an external consistency check through $SHAP$.
-A promising avenue for future research involves integrating these methodologies: it would be beneficial to train a PhaseNet-like model incorporating a regularization term or a multi-task objective that specifically aims to enhance the $SHAP$ mean for true events while reducing it for noise.
+In contrast, our approach maintains the integrity of the model while incorporating an external consistency check through SHAP.
+A promising avenue for future research involves integrating these methodologies: it would be beneficial to train a PhaseNet-like model incorporating a regularization term or a multi-task objective that specifically aims to enhance the SHAP mean for true events while reducing it for noise.
 This might directly reinforce the concept of “explanatory evidence” in the model’s learning process.